nimbleape/webtorrent-browser-react/README.md

 #### Seeding
 Select one or more files to start seeding.
 Copy the magnet link and share it with a WebTorrent client to initiate transfer.

+### Licence
+This software is provided with MIT licence.